-The methodology used for the valuation of the retiree medical benefits is described in Section 6.2(d) of the State of Alaska Teachers' Retirement System Defined Benefit Plan Actuarial Valuation Report as of June 30, 2016.
+The methodology used for the valuation of the retiree medical benefits is described in Section 6.2 of the State of Alaska Teachers' Retirement System Defined Benefit Plan Actuarial Valuation Report as of June 30, 2017.

-Due to the lack of experience for the DCR retiree medical plan only, base claims costs are based on those described in the actuarial valuation as of June 30, 2016 for the Defined Benefit (DB) retiree healthcare plan covering TRS, PERS, and others.
+Due to the lack of experience for the DCR retiree medical plan only, base claims costs are based on those described in the actuarial valuation as of June 30, 2017 for the Defined Benefit (DB) retiree medical plan covering TRS, PERS and others.
 The DB rates were used with some adjustments.
 The claims costs were adjusted to reflect the differences between the DCR medical plan and the DB medical plan.
 These differences include network steerage, different coverage levels, different Medicare coordination for medical benefits, and an indexing of the retiree out-of-pocket dollar amounts.
-To account for higher initial copays, deductibles and out-of-pocket limits, upcoming FY17 claims costs were reduced 3.1% for medical and 11.2% for prescription drugs.
-In addition, to account for the difference in Medicare coordination, upcoming FY17 medical claims costs for Medicare eligible retirees were further reduced 33.75%.
-The health care trend rate used for the DB health benefits was reduced 0.2% each year for the DCR health benefits to reflect the fact that the retiree healthcare benefits to be offered to DCR members will have annual indexing of member cost sharing features such as deductibles and out-of-pocket amounts.
+To account for higher initial copays, deductibles and out-of-pocket limits, upcoming FY18 claims costs were reduced 2.1% for medical claims, and 10.4% for prescription drugs.
+In addition, to account for the difference in Medicare coordination, upcoming FY18 medical claims costs for Medicare eligible retirees were further reduced 29.3%.
+The medical and prescription drug percentages mentioned above were reduced 0.2% in each future year for the DCR medical benefits to reflect the fact that the medical benefit to be offered to DCR members will have annual indexing of member cost sharing features such as deductibles and out-of-pocket amounts.

 No implicit subsidies are assumed.
-Employees projected to retire with 30 years of service prior to Medicare are valued with commencement deferred to Medicare eligibility, as such members will be required to pay the full plan premium.
-Explicit subsidies for disabled and normal retirement are determined using the plan-defined age-related percentages of total projected plan costs, again with no implicit subsidy assumed.
+Employees projected to retire with 30 years of service prior to Medicare are valued with commencement deferred to Medicare eligibility, because those members will be required to pay the full plan premium prior to Medicare.
+Explicit subsidies for disabled and normal retirement are determined using the plandefined percentages of age-related total projected plan costs, again with no implicit subsidy assumed.

-The State intends to transition to an Employer Group Waiver Program (EGWP) for this group in 2018.
-That impact is reflected in the valuation, but not in the base cost rates for 2016 or 2017.
-We estimated the impact of the EGWP plan by offsetting an amount equal to 160% of the RDS amount (a one-time adjustment, trended at regular prescription drug thereafter) based upon Conduent's review of client and industry comparisons of subsidies under RDS and EGWP.
-We will assess the historical patterns for EGWP / RDS reimbursements as part of the experience study and cost development work for the next valuation to determine any need for further adjustment.
-A review of a 2016 Medicare Trustees report indicates varying rates of increase for CMS subsidies under both RDS and EGWP.
-The projections for the next ten years indicate that EGWP reimbursements for direct and reinsurance subsidies are expected to be consistently significantly higher than projected RDS reimbursements.
+The State intends to transition to an Employer Group Waiver Program (EGWP) for this group in 2019.
+That impact is reflected in the valuation, but not in the base cost rates for 2017 or 2018.
+We estimated the impact of the EGWP plan by offsetting an amount equal to 160% of the RDS amount (a one-time adjustment, trended at the rates shown in Section 5.3 thereafter) based upon Conduent HR Consulting's review last year of client and industry comparisons of subsidies under RDS and EGWP.